YourLabXYZ/PyPIxz-LITE/SECURITY.md

 ## Reporting a Vulnerability

 We take security issues seriously.
-If you discover a vulnerability in **PIP-Installer**, please follow the steps below to report it responsibly:
+If you discover a vulnerability in **PyPIz**, please follow the steps below to report it responsibly:

 1. **Contact Us**:
    Send message with the following information: